-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 20. Become a Social Media Manager

-If you are social media savvy, becoming a freelance social media manager is a good side hustle to make a little extra money.
-If you are a freelancer, you get the luxury of being able to make your hours and get to play online.
+A social media savvy becoming a freelance social media manager is a good side hustle to make a little extra money.
+As a freelancer, you get the luxury of being able to make your hours and get to play online.

 If you find good clients, you can expect to make your schedule and make as much money as the time you have to dedicate to your clients.
 Social media management can be fun, but it is hard work and makes for a profitable side hustle.